 Technology cognizance proved the most important single factor in our study.
 It is associated with richer mental representations (e.g., Bibby & Payne, 1993, 1996; Kieras & Bovair, 1984; Norman, 1988; Payne, 1991, 2003; O'Malley & Draper, 1992) that can support repurposive appropriation.
 Users who appropriate actively probably possess or have gained more accurate and comprehensive representations of the technology, making it easier to notice opportunities in novel situations.
-Therefore, in order to promote creative uses of technology by means of teaching, training, design, and marketing, we should try to better understand mental representations of the active appropriators versus those of the less appropriating users.
+Therefore, in order to promote creative uses of technology by means of teaching, training, design, and marketing, we should try to understand better mental representations of the active appropriators versus those of the less appropriating users.
 Active appropriators are able to overcome functional fixedness (e.g., Duncker, 1963) that can block insights on novel use.
-Through transfer of learning (e.g., Gick & Holyoak, 1983; Singley & Anderson, 1989), they may also apply models of technology usage models (Al-Natour & Benbasat, 2009; Harrison & Datta, 2007; Jasperson et al., 2005) may be useful when researching users' representations of use.
-In these studies, technologies have been broken down into sub-components and the focus has been on users' understandings on that level.
+Through transfer of learning (e.g., Gick & Holyoak, 1983; Singley & Anderson, 1989), they may also apply models of technologies to contexts in which those technologies are not present.
+Recent studies on featurecentric technology usage models (Al-Natour & Benbasat, 2009; Harrison & Datta, 2007; Jasperson et al., 2005) may be useful when researching users' representations of use.
+In these studies, technologies have been broken down into subcomponents and the focus has been on users' understandings on that level.